feat: list sorting #42

 The addition of

-after deleting a subtask is a good practice for maintaining data integrity.
-The error handling for this function appears to be correctly implemented, mapping errors from the asynchronous call toErrorVec<Error>
+trigger_task_updated_atafter deleting a subtask is a good practice for maintaining data integrity.
+The error handling for this function appears to be correctly implemented, mapping errors from the asynchronous call toErrorVec<Error>.However, ensure that the error types throughout the system are consistent and correctly mapped, especially when integrating new asynchronous calls.

 Run the following script to verify the error handling consistency: